Kometa-Team/Kometa/docs/config/github.md

-# Github Attributes
+# GitHub Attributes

-Configuring [Github](https://github.com/) is optional but can allow you to avoid rate limits when requesting data from github.
+Configuring [GitHub](https://github.com/) is optional but can allow you to avoid rate limits when requesting data from GitHub.

-Requests made with a github token have a higher rate limit than anonymous requests.
+Requests made with a GitHub token have a higher rate limit than anonymous requests.

 A `github` mapping is in the root of the config file.